crespire/portfolio-v2/src/about.md

 # &#128075; Hi, I'm Simmon Li!
 <small>(pronounced Simon)</small>
 <br><br>
-I'm a budding full stack Rails developer who is driven and independent with a high aptitude for learning.
+I'm a full stack Rails developer who is driven and independent with a high aptitude for learning.
 I strive for excellence while building software.
 I'm a great communicator around technical topics and love teaching and talking about tech.

 ---
 ## Experience